History of FK Partizan: Recent years (2010–present)

 A few days after sixth double in club history, coach Nikolić left the club and signed with Hungarian club Videoton.
 A couple days after Nikolić's departure, Miroslav Đukić returned to Partizan.
 In second qualifying round for the UEFA Champions League, Partizan eliminated Budućnost Podgorica (2–0 on aggregate), but in third round they were eliminated by Olympiacos (3–5 on aggregate).
 In play-off round for 2017–18 UEFA Europa League, Partizan played against Videoton and ex coach Marko Nikolić.
 After 0–0 in Belgrade, Partizan destroyed Videoton 4–0 in Felcsút and reached the group stage.
-After that Partizan were drawn in UEFA europa League Group B alongside Dynamo Kyiv, Young Boys and Skënderbeu Korçë.
-Partizan drawn 1–1 with Young Boys in a first match of Group B.Partizan later played against Dynamo Kyiv.After leading 2–0 at half-time, they lost 3–2.Next two Partizan's matches were against Skënderbeu Korçë.
-In Korçë Partizan have drawn 0-0, and later win in Belgrade.Partizan then beat Young Boys at home, and secure place knock-out stage.
-In the last match of the group, Partizan lost 4–1 to Dynamo Kyiv in Kyiv.Partizan won second place in the group with eight points (two more than Young Boys and five less than Dynamo Kyiv).
+After that Partizan were drawn in UEFA europa League Group B alongside Dynamo Kyiv, Young Boys and Skënderbeu.
+Partizan drawn 1–1 with Young Boys in a first match of Group B.Partizan later played against Dynamo Kyiv.
+After leading 2–0 at half-time, they lost 3–2.Next two Partizan's matches were against Skënderbeu.
+In Korçë Partizan have drawn 0-0, and later win in Belgrade.
+Partizan then beat Young Boys at home, and secure place knock-out stage.
+In the last match of the group, Partizan lost 4–1 away to Dynamo in Kyiv.
+Partizan won second place in the group with eight points (two more than Young Boys and five less than Dynamo Kyiv).
 In the round of 32 Partizan played against Viktoria Plzeň.
 Partizan first played in Belgrade.Partizan takes the lead, but then concede a late goal which came from offside.
-In Plzeň Viktoria won 2–0, and Partizan were eliminated from UEFA Europa League round of 32.
+Viktoria won 2–0 in Plzeň, and Partizan were eliminated from UEFA Europa League round of 32.
 The result was 3-1 for Viktoria on aggregate.

 In 2018-19 Partizan experienced another turbulent season, both on and off the pitch.
-The club failed to reach the group stage of UEFA Europe League, after eliminating Rudar Pljevlja, Trakai and FC Nordsjaelland in the qualifiers, but suffering 1-4 (1-1, 0-3) aggregate defeat against Besiktas in the play-offs.
+The club failed to reach the group stage of UEFA Europe League, after eliminating Rudar Pljevlja, Trakai and FC Nordsjaelland in the qualifiers, but suffering 1-4 (1-1, 0–3) aggregate defeat against Beşiktaş in the play-offs.
 After 3 managerial changes, Partizan appointed former star striker Savo Milošević as the club head coach on 27 March 2019.
 Milošević experienced a difficult start of his coaching career, but managed to consolidate the team, promote several excellent prospects from the youth academy, and lead Partizan to win the record, fourth consecutive Serbian Cup, after beating the arch-rivals Red Star at their stadium on 23 May 2019.
 Capo Verde international Ricardo Gomes finished the season with 26 goals under his belt, which made him the joint best foreign striker in club history.